-A model which inspired the design of this regional initiative is the regional cogeneration program in Asia which has been successfully operated for 15 years and has directly supported the implementation of about 150 MW of efficient cogeneration project and indirectly promoted the replication of up to 450 MW more in the region involving nine countries within the Association of Southeast Asian Nations (ASEAN).
+A model which inspired the design of this regional initiative is the regional cogeneration program in Asia which has been successfully operating for the last 15 years and has directly supported the implementation of about 150 MW of efficient cogeneration project and indirectly promoted the replication of up to 450 MW more in the region involving nine countries within the Association of Southeast Asian Nations (ASEAN).
 The regional nature of the program allowed the resources to be used at an optimum level by setting up a single Executing Agency in the region which hosted the Programme Management Unit where the activities of the program emanate from.

-A major platform for the implementation of the Cogen for Africa Project is the creation of a regional centre of excellence to be called the Africa Cogen Centre.
+A major platform for the implementation of the Cogen for Africa Project is the creation of a regional centre of excellence to be called the Africa Cogen Centre which will act as the project management unit of the Project.
 It will operate as the center of excellence for cogeneration in the African region.
 The Africa Cogen Centre will consist of four functional units covering the areas of technical, financing, project development/commercial aspects, and policy matters.
 These units will be manned by both International and Regional/Local Experts and will act as a one-stop information and service center providing advice, assistance and services to cogeneration stakeholders.
+Support will be provided by the private sector during years 4 to 6 of the Project implementation.

-The Africa Cogen Centre will report and will be accountable to the Project Steering Committee while being supported at the national level by National Cogen Offices which will be set up in each of the countries participating in this Project.
-Upon completion of the project, the one-stop information and service centre is expected to spin-off into a self sustaining entity which will continue to provide institutional and practical support to the cogeneration industry in the region.
+The Africa Cogen Centre will report and will be accountable to the Project Steering Committee while being supported on the national level by National Cogen Offices which will be set up in each of the countries participating in this Project.
+Upon completion of the 6 year project, the one-stop information and service centre is expected to spin-off into a self sustaining entity which will continue to provide institutional and practical support to the cogeneration industry in the region.